Browse/Search

 A Recent Filter Quick Link is the last five (5) filters performed by the current user.
 The most recently applied filter is listed first.

-Select Edit to rename/share/pin/delete filter quick links.
+Select EDIT to rename/share/pin/delete filter quick links.
 To access the share/pin/delete options, click the kebab next to the quick link you wish to update.
-If the kebab is grayed out, that indicates the quick link was created by another user and can only be edited by an Account Administrator or the user who created it.
+If the kebab is grayed out, that indicates the quick link was created by another user and can only be edited by an Account Administrator or the user who created it (see image below)

 Layouts

-The Layouts menu is where you can select the fields you wish to display in the document table.
+The Layouts menu on the Browse page is where you can select the fields you wish to display in the document table.
 Additionally, the Layouts menu is also where Account Administrators can create and manage case defaults for the fields that are displayed on the Browse and Search pages, as well as which custom sections are visible in the Doc Viewer.

 Select Fields